BGI Global Teen Fellowship

 How do I apply?

-Applicants must fill out the BIMA/Genesis application by March 13, 2014.
+Applicants must fill out the BIMA/Genesis application by March 11, 2015.
 Please make sure to indicate on the online form that the applicant comes from a Russian-speaking family.
-To be considered for the BGI fellowship, applicants will also be required to have a phone or Skype interview (to be scheduled once your application is complete).
+To be considered for the Global Teen Fellowship, applicants will also be required to have a phone or Skype interview (to be scheduled once your application is complete).

 What are my commitments if I am accepted into the Fellowship?